 There are a number of loops that will take you back to the parking lot.
-I would recommend doing an out and back again as there isn’t much to see on the loops that take you down the middle of the canyons.
+I would recommend doing an out-and-back again as there isn’t much to see on the loops that take you down the middle of the canyons.
 All the petroglyphs are along the rocky edge of the canyon.

 Again the National Park Service has put up cables to keep you on the sandy trail and has signs stating areas past the cables are closed for restoration.
 This keeps you and hopefully anyone that may cause damage to the petroglyphs away.
 Although it makes some of the petroglyphs harder to see.

 Boca Negra Canyon – We didn’t hike the Boca Negra Canyon Trail during our visit but it looks like another nice hike to see some great petroglyphs.
 This trail can be hiked in 5 minutes to an hour and you can see up to 100 petroglyphs.
-Parking at the trailhead costs, $1 weekdays and $2 weekends although Annual, Senior, Military, and 4th Grade pass holders get in free.
+Parking at the trailhead costs, $1 on weekdays and $2 on weekends although Annual, Senior, Military, and 4th Grade pass holders get in free.

 Leashed dogs are allowed on the entire length of the trails at Piedras Marcadas Canyon and the Volcanoes Day Use Area.
-Leashed dogs are only allowed on the non-petroglyph section (middle section) in Rinconada Canyon.
+Leashed dogs are only allowed in the non-petroglyph section (middle section) in Rinconada Canyon.
 Pets are not allowed at Boca Negra Canyon.
 Maximum leash length of 6 feet.
 Owners must pick up dog waste and carry it out to a trash can.